8Banana/nettirely/README.md

 # nettirely

-`nettirely` is the only IRC bot library for Python 3 usable by humans.
+`nettirely` is the only IRC bot library for Python 3.6 usable by humans.

+You must use Python3.6 due to the usage of `async`/`await` and f-strings.

 Its API is simple to understand and usable, and will get your bot up to speed in a matter of minutes.